Bira/octopus-carnival/_drafts/dfrpg-adventurers-cleric.md

 - **Faith Healing** (33 points): Non-spell divine healing!
 Unlike the other powers, this one does cost FP proportional to how much you heal, but it's not dependent on sanctity like a spell.
 You can also try to restore crippled limbs or cure diseases.
-Cumulative uses of the same type of healing on the same target give -3 per extra attempt.
+Cumulative uses of the same type of healing (spell or power) on the same target give -3 per extra attempt.
+This resets daily.

 - **Turning** (24 points): The classic power to turn undead.
 It works on any undead that's also labeled "truly evil", or who's animated by magic described